-MATH HS LESSON INSTRUCTIONAL PRACTICE GUIDE: COACHING Date: Observer Name: CONTINUED FROM PREVIOUS PAGE INDICATORS 2 / NOTE EVIDENCE OBSERVED OR GATHERED FOR EACH INDICATOR RATING B. The teacher provides opportunities for all students to work with and practice course-level problems and exercises.
+MATH HS LESSON INSTRUCTIONAL PRACTICE GUIDE: COACHING Name: Date: Observer Name: CONTINUED FROM PREVIOUS PAGE INDICATORS 2 / NOTE EVIDENCE OBSERVED OR GATHERED FOR EACH INDICATOR RATING B. The teacher provides opportunities for all students to work with and practice course-level problems and exercises.
 4 - Students are given extensive opportunities to work with course-level problems and exercises.
 3 - Students are given opportunities to work with course-level problems and exercises.
 2 - Students are given limited opportunities to work with course-level problems and exercises.
-1 - Students are not given opportunities to work with course-level problems and exercises.
-C. The teacher strengthens all students' understanding of the content by strategically sharing a variety of students' representations and solution methods.
+1 - Students are not given opportunities to work with course-level problems and exercises. □ NOT OBSERVED C. The teacher strengthens all students' understanding of the content by strategically sharing a variety of students' representations and solution methods.
 4 - A variety of student solution methods are shared and examined together to support mathematical understanding for all students.
 3 - Student solution methods are shared to support mathematical understanding for some students.
 2 - Student solution methods are shared.
 1 - Student solution methods are not shared. □ NOT OBSERVED D. The teacher deliberately checks for understanding throughout the lesson and adapts the lesson according to student understanding.
 4 - There are checks for understanding used throughout the lesson to assess progress of all students and adjustments to instruction are made in response, as needed.
 3 - There are checks for understanding used throughout the lesson to assess progress of some students; minimal adjustments are made to instruction, even when adjustments are appropriate.
 2 - There are few checks for understanding, or the progress of only a few students is assessed.
 Instruction is not adjusted based on students' needs.
 1 - There are no checks for understanding; therefore, no adjustments are made to instruction.
-E. The teacher facilitates the summary of the mathematics with references to student work and discussion in order to reinforce the purpose of the lesson.
-4 - The lesson includes a summary with references to student work and discussion that reinforces the mathematics.
-3 - The lesson includes a summary with a focus on the mathematics.
-2 - The lesson includes a summary with limited focus on the mathematics.
-1 - The lesson includes no summary of the mathematics.
+E. The teacher facilitates the summary of the mathematics with references to student w in order to reinforce the purpose of the lesson. ork and discussion and discuss 3 - The lesson 2 - The lesson mathemati sion that reinforce includes a summe includes a summe cs. ary with references to student work es the mathematics. ary with a focus on the mathematics. ary with limited focus on the nary of the mathematics. □ NOT OBSERVED